Overview of potential upgrade issues (Visual C++)

 ATL / MFC

 ATL and MFC are relatively stable APIs but changes are made occasionally.
-See the Visual C++ change history 2003 - 2015 for more information and What's New for Visual C++ in Visual Studio 2017 and C++ conformance improvements in Visual Studio 2017.
+For more information, see Visual C++ change history 2003 - 2015, What's New for Visual C++ in Visual Studio, and C++ conformance improvements in Visual Studio.

 LNK 2005 _DllMain@12 already defined in MSVCRTD.lib

 This error can occur in MFC applications.
 It indicates an ordering issue between the CRT library and the MFC library.
-MFC needs to be linked first so that it provides new and delete operators.
+MFC must be linked first so that it provides new and delete operators.
 To fix the error, use the

 /NODEFAULTLIB switch to Ignore these default libraries: MSVCRTD.lib and mfcs140d.lib.
 Then add these same libs as additional dependencies.